 Behind the Words

-Daughter of the ocean Kanaka Maoli Mother of three
+Daughter of Oceania Kanaka Maoli Mother of three

-Her writing is one aspect of a lifetime commitment to aloha ʻāina.
+Her writing is one aspect of a steadfast commitment to and practice of aloha ʻāina.